GPU Infrastructure Troubleshooting

 |---|---|---|

-Key insight: A link with BER 6e-08 (6 orders of magnitude above threshold) still shows 396 Gb/s on ib_write_bw because the hardware retransmits corrupted packets transparently for a single stream.
-Under collective load with thousands of concurrent flows, every retransmission cascades into congestion.
-Always run ibdiagnet even if point-to-point bandwidth looks healthy.
+Key insight: A link with BER 6e-08 still shows 396 Gb/s on ib_write_bw because hardware retransmits transparently for a single stream.
+Under collective load, every retransmission cascades.
+Always run ibdiagnet even if point-to-point looks healthy.

 ibdiagnet

-Fabric-wide diagnostic tool from Mellanox/NVIDIA.
-Discovers the entire IB fabric topology via Subnet Manager queries, reads hardware counters from every switch and HCA, and compares against known-good baselines.
+Fabric-wide diagnostic.
+Discovers IB fabric topology via SM queries, reads hardware counters, compares against baselines.

 ibdiagnet -i mlx5_0 -r --ft --ber_test --rail_validation -sc \